with safety.3D rendering

 If you look back, when we went from time-division multiplexing (TDM) to Internet Protocol (IP) address, the belief is that network automation will eventually have the same impact.
 The ability to go from non-programmability to programmability will represent the most significant shift we will see in the networking domain.

 There is a significant use case for automating and controlling the design process.
-Automation is an actual use case that needs to be filled, and there are various ways vendors have approached this.
-It’s not a fuzzy buzzword coming out of silicon valley.
+Automation is an actual use case that needs to be filled, and vendors have approached this in various ways.
+It’s not a fuzzy buzzword coming out of Silicon Valley.
 Intent-based networking?
-I’m falling victim to this myself, too, sometimes.
+I’m sometimes falling victim to this myself.
 Is intent-based networking a new concept?

 OpenDaylight (ODL)

-I spoke to one vendor building intent-based API on top of OpenDaylight (ODL).
-There has been an intent-based interface for five years, so it’s not a new concept to some.
-There are some core requirements for this to work.
-You have to be federated, programmable, and modeled.
+I spoke to one vendor building an intent-based API on top of OpenDaylight (ODL).
+An intent-based interface has existed for five years, so it’s not a new concept to some.
+However, there are some core requirements for this to work: It has to be federated, programmable, and modeled.

 Some have hijacked intent-based to a very restricted definition, and an intent-based network has to consist of highly complex mathematical algorithms.
 Depending on who you talk to, these mathematical algorithms are potentially secondary for intent-based networking.

 One example of an architectural automation design is connecting to the northbound interface like Ansible.
-These act as the trustworthy source for the components underneath their management.
+These act as trustworthy sources for the components under their management.
 You can then federate the application programming interface (API) and speak NETCONF, JSON, and YAML types.
 This information is then federated into a centralized platform that can provide a single set of APIs into the IT infrastructure.

 So if you are using ServiceNow, you can request a through a catalog task.
 That task will then be patched down into the different subsystems that tie together that service management or device configuration.
 It’s a combination of API federation data modeling and performing automation.

-The number one competitor of these automation companies are users that still want to use the CLI or vendors offering an adapter into a system, yet these are built on the foundation of CLIs.
+The number one competitor of these automation companies is users who still want to use the CLI or vendors offering an adapter into a system.
+Yet, these are built on the foundation of CLIs.
 These adapters can call a representational state transfer (REST) interface but can’t federate it.

-This will eventually end up breaking.
+This will eventually break.
 You need to make an API call to the subsystem in real-time.
 As networking becomes increasingly dynamic and programmable, federated API is a suitable automation solution.